2. Stabilization

 If your measured spectrum does not fit, it is possible that you accidentally loaded the wrong MCF file with your input data.
 In such cases you can replace the MCF file that is used to calculate the fit of your input data without creating a new project.
 Replacing your MCF data will delete possible processed data from your project.

 2. Choose the correct MCF file The Replace MCF algorithm does not redo the stabilization.
-If after replacing the MCF the fit is still not desirable, then redo the stabilization by choosing Redo Stabilization from the Processing menu.
+If after replacing the MCF the fit is still not desirable, then redo the stabilization by choosing Re-run energy calibration from the Calibration menu.